 Any of the beaches are a solid choice to chill on your blanket and soak up this slower pace of life.

 If you’re looking for hikes near Pescadero, a few miles down the road is Butano State Park which offers campgrounds and a wide range of hikes from easy to challenging.

 I just spent a night solo camping under the Redwoods and hiking in Butano and absolutely loved it.
 Besides the other people at the campsite, I only saw maybe 5 other hikers on the trails.

 For something fairly easy, I suggest the Little Butano Creek Trail or Six Bridges Trail.
 Yes – there are actually six bridges, I counted.
 Each of these hikes are one mile out and back, although the Little Butano Creek Trailhead is a bit of walk into the park and a bit more strenuous due to a few more inclines.

 If you want something a bit longer than 2 miles, I suggest combining Six Bridges Trail (which starts close to the Visitor Center) with Goat Hill Trail.
 This would be a roughly 6-mile loop through Cypress Trees, Redwoods, and along the creek.
 You get a little bit of everything with this one and there aren’t any crazy steep inclines.

 No matter which hike you choose, definitely wear bug spray for the creek portions.
 When I visited in early August, the creek was very low and had some stagnant areas, which bugs love!

-A little bit further is Big Basin Redwoods State Park known for its waterfalls, wildlife, and views!
+A little bit further south is Big Basin Redwoods State Park known for its waterfalls, wildlife, and views!